rcarmo/rss2imap/README.md

 # Next Steps:

-* Refactor this as a multi-threaded app with a SQLite feed store (in progress as part of [bottle-fever](https://github.com/rcarmo/bottle-fever)
+* Refactor this as a multi-threaded app with a SQLite feed store -- in progress as part of [bottle-fever](https://github.com/rcarmo/bottle-fever)
 * Test nested folders (am only using single folders, not a nested hierarchy, so this might break)
 * Automatic message categorization using Bayesian filtering and NLTK
 * Better reference tracking to identify 'hot' items